tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 #> 0.914
 ```

-This contains multiple values we could want in our output.
+This test output contains multiple values we may be interested in.
 Some are vectors of length 1, such as the p-value and the estimate, and some are longer, such as the confidence interval.
 We can get this into a nicely organized tibble using the `tidy()` function:

 ```r